Aplysia vaccaria: Mating habits

 Aplysia vaccaria is a simultaneous hermaphrodite; it has both male and female sex organs that are able to contribute to sexual reproduction at the same time, which is distinct from nonsimultaneous (or sequential) hermaphrodites, which only have one sex organ present or functional at any one time.
 Being simultaneously hermaphroditic is advantageous because any two individuals are able to reproduce with one another, which facilitates them finding mates.
 Despite having both sex organs functional during reproduction, only one Aplysia vaccaria acts as a sperm donor during the mating encounter, which is determined by the relative sizes of the two individuals.
 The smaller individual most often acts as the sperm donor, while the larger individual acts as the sperm recipient.
 Because the reproductive role of A. vaccaria is dependent on the relative sizes between a mating pair, one individual can act as both a sperm donor and a sperm recipient during a mating season.
 Larger individuals are suggested to be preferentially selected for mating, and they act as the sperm recipient to avoid the competition present between smaller individuals to be sperm donors.
 This mechanism of size-assortative mating is common among gastropods.
-Some circumstantial evidence suggests cross-fertilisation between A. vaccaria and smaller teroir slugs in stagnant rock pools, though this is based on anecdotal evidence and has never been independently verified.